 Whether you are religious or simply on the path to spiritual enlightenment, there are many places across the globe to help you with your goals.

-The following places are some of the top visited and renowned spiritual destinations to help you on your path to spiritual enlightenment regardless of what continent you reside on.
-So, check them out, and find the next place you want to travel.
+The following places are some of the top-visited and renowned spiritual destinations to help you on your path to spiritual enlightenment regardless of what continent you reside on.
+So, check them out, and find the next place you want to travel to attain spiritual enlightenment.

 1. The Power Vortexes: Sedona, Arizona